-Housefull 4 Song Bhoot: Nawazuddin Siddiqui & Akshay Kumar Do All Things Crazy In This Wacky Song
+Housefull 4 Song Bhoot: Nawazuddin Siddiqui & Akshay Kumar Do All Things Crazy In This Wacky Number

 Akshay Kumar took to his Twitter handle to share the new song and wrote, "Darr ke maare chup na jaana, aaya hai sirf aap se milne #BhootRaja.#TheBhootSong Out NOW! #Housefull4." (sic)

-The video features Nawazuddin Siddiqui as Ramsey Baba who is seen helping Akshay Kumar's character Harry to get rid of demonic possession.
-Soon, the whole cast is seen dancing on the quirky song along with Nawazuddin.
+The video features Nawazuddin Siddiqui as Ramsey Baba who is seen helping Akshay Kumar's character Harry, get rid of demonic possession.
+Soon, the whole cast is seen dancing to the quirky song along with Nawazuddin.
 With vocals by Mika Singh, Farhad Samji and music by Farhad Samji and Sandeep Shirodkar, the track is all things fun.

 The comedy of errors stars Akshay Kumar, Riteish Deshmukh, Bobby Deol, Kriti Sanon, Pooja Hegde, and Kriti Kharbanda in double roles as the story revolves around reincarnation.